-12.04.170 Street Design - Purpose and General Provisions.
+12.04.015-170 Street design--Purpose and general provisions.

-All development shall be in conformance with the policies and design standards established by this chapter and with applicable standards in the City 's Public Facility Master Plan and City design standards and specifications.
-In reviewing applications for development, the City Engineer shall take into consideration any approved development and the remaining development potential of adjacent properties.
+All development shall be in conformance with the policies and design standards established by this chapter and with applicable standards in the city's public facility master plan and city design standards and specifications.
+In reviewing applications for development, the city engineer shall take into consideration any approved development and the remaining development potential of adjacent properties.
 All street, water, sanitary sewer, storm drainage and utility plans associated with any development must be reviewed and approved by the city engineer prior to construction.
 All streets, driveways or storm drainage connections to another jurisdiction's facility or right-of-way must be reviewed by the appropriate jurisdiction as a condition of the preliminary plat and when required by law or intergovernmental agreement shall be approved by the appropriate jurisdiction.

-12.04.175 Street Design--Generally.
+12.04.020-175_Street design--Generally.